2010 Baghdad church siege

-In the 2010 Baghdad church massacre, six suicide bomber jihadists of a group called Islamic State of Iraq attacked a Syriac Catholic church in Baghdad during Sunday evening Mass, on 31 October, 2010, and began killing the worshipers.
-The Islamic State of Iraq, according to Agence France-Presse news agency, was a militant umbrella group to which al-Qaeda in Iraq belongs.
+On 31 October 2010, six suicide bombers of the Islamic State of Iraq (ISI) militant group stormed into the Sayidat al-Nejat Cathedral (a Syriac Catholic church in Baghdad) during Sunday evening Mass, taking the congregants hostage.
+The ISI was a militant group which aimed to overthrow the Iraqi federal government and establish an Islamic state in Iraq.

-Hours later Iraqi commandos stormed the church, inducing the suicide jihadis to detonate their suicide vests.
-Fifty-eight worshipers, priests, policemen, and bystanders were killed and seventy-eight were wounded or maimed.
+Hours later, Iraqi commandos stormed the church.
+In the ensuing confrontation, fifty-eight worshippers, priests, policemen, and bystanders were killed and seventy-eight were wounded or maimed.
 World leaders and some Iraqi Sunni and Shi'ite imams condemned the massacre.

 In late November 2010, Huthaifa al-Batawi, who was accused of masterminding the assault, was arrested along with eleven others in connection with the attack.
-During a failed attempt to escape in May 2011, Batawi and ten other senior al-Qaeda militants were killed by an Iraqi SWAT team.
+During a failed attempt to escape in May 2011, Batawi and ten other senior ISI militants were killed by an Iraqi SWAT team.
 On 2 August 2011, three other men were sentenced to death and a fourth to 20 years in prison in connection with the massacre.
 In 2012, an appeals court confirmed the sentences.